Hiiu Lõvi Apartment Buildings

 The first phase of the Hiiu-Lõvi residential development consisted of five small apartment buildings, all integrated into the surrounding landscape of the Tallinn’s picturesque historic garden neighborhood of Nõmme.
 The project was defined by its site and the local zoning regulations which restricted the amount of developable space to a maximum of 33 housing units.
 Thus, the overall concept of the project became to be “Buildings in the park”.

-The apartment houses are put into a relatively dense arrangement on the western side of the site to provide for a more urban/communal atmosphere, in contrast to the rest of the development which is comprised of individual buildings placed discretely into the site.
+The apartment houses are put into a relatively dense arrangement on the western side of the site to provide for a more urban/communal atmosphere.
+The parking level is located underground, reducing the bulk of the development and tying the buildings together both underground and above via a communal public space.

+There were a number of factors that defined the solution for the facade of the apartment complex.
 First and foremost, it was the picturesque environment in which the complex was to be placed.
 The architects wanted to blend the complex into the environment, but to do it in a modern way.
 Thus, it was decided to go with copper cladding.
 Given its chemical properties, copper will turn green over time, letting the building age elegantly while slowly blending into its surroundings.